-- SECTION 301.
-Tribal gaming authorized.
-The Council hereby authorizes one or more tribally-owned gaming establishments to offer all forms of gaming which are lawful, or which may become lawful, under the Act. - SECTION 302.
-Tribe to be sole gaming proprietor.
-The Tribe, rather than individual Arapaho tribal members or others within the jurisdiction of the Tribe, shall have the sole proprietary interest in and responsibility for the conduct of any tribal class II or III gaming activity provided, however, that the Agency may promulgate regulations which permit occasional community games operated by volunteers for limited purposes and prizes.
-This provision shall not preclude the Tribe from entering into a lawful management contract under 25 U.S.C. § 2711. - SECTION 303.
-Separate license for each location.
-The Tribe shall issue a separate license to each place, facility, or location where class II or III gaming will be allowed. - SECTION 304.
-Negotiation of Compact authorized.
-The Chairperson of the Council is directed to pursue negotiation of a class III Compact with the State, either in conjunction with the Eastern Shoshone Tribe or solely on behalf of the Northern Arapaho Tribe.
-No such Compact shall be in effect until it is specifically approved by the Council. - SECTION 305.
-Compliance with law; inclusion of Compact.
+SECTION 301 - Tribal gaming authorized.
+The Council hereby authorizes the Tribe to offer all forms or methods of gaming which are lawful, or which may become lawful, under the Act or other applicable federal law, including internet gaming.

+SECTION 302 - Tribe to be sole gaming proprietor.
+The Tribe,

+rather than individual Arapaho tribal members or others within the jurisdiction of the Tribe, shall have the sole proprietary interest in and responsibility for the conduct of any tribal class II or III gaming activity provided, however, that the Agency may promulgate regulations which permit occasional community games operated by volunteers for limited purposes and prizes.
+This provision shall not preclude the Tribe from entering into a lawful management contract under 25 U.S.C. § 2711.

+SECTION 303 - Separate license for each location.
+The Tribe shall issue a separate license to each place, facility, or location where class II or III gaming will be allowed.